 - Answer all the questions you have regarding your medical malpractice incident and the legal process involved.

-- Retain experts to testify on the medical malpractice issues in your case and substantiate your claim.
+- Retain medical experts to testify on the medical malpractice issues in your case and substantiate your claim.

 - Handle all the negotiations and discussions with the other side, including the insurance company, and pursue a just settlement.